DynamicBiosystems/DynamicST/README.md

 ---

-DynamicST is a set of analysis pipelines that process DynaSpatail data with brightfield images.
+DynamicST is a set of analysis pipelines that process DynaSpatial data with brightfield images.
 DynamicST allows users to map the whole transcriptome in  fresh frozen (FF) tissues.

 ### Install DynamicST 1.0.0